Research at School of EIM

 Many scientific and engineering objects/processes can be described approximately by mathematical models.
 Based on theoretical analyses and efficient numerical solutions of these usually very complex models, the processes of the real world can then be digitally simulated and thus better understood and, if necessary, optimized (e.g. with regard to performance, energy efficiency, safety).

-Contributions of the EIM School of Study (selection):
+Contributions of the EIM School (selection):

 • Research on numerical methods in engineering (digital twin)